2amigos/yii2-usuario/docs/installation/migration-guide-from-dektrium-tools.md

 ## Rbac migrations

-[yii2-rbac](https://github.com/dektrium/yii2-rbac) had a nice tool which are rbac migrations, which helped writing new permissions and roles.
+[yii2-rbac](https://github.com/dektrium/yii2-rbac) have a nice tool which are rbac migrations, which help writing new permissions and roles.
 There's no such feature in yii2-usuario, but in case you need to still apply them you can:

 1.  create a migration component which basically it's the same as the original [Migration](https://github.com/dektrium/yii2-rbac/blob/master/migrations/Migration.php) object, with some minor changes.
 Copy the content below and save it in your `@app/components/RbacMigration.php`:

     ```php
     <?php